What is an abscessed tooth

 What are common causes of an abscessed tooth

 An abscessed tooth normally is caused by tooth decay that has formed over time.
 When bacteria enter through a chipped or cracked tooth and spreads down to the root, causing swelling and inflammation at the root of the tooth.

 Gum disease, gingivitis are some of the main causes of tooth abscess especially if left untreated for a long period of time, the infection begins to spread.
 An example, a tooth that is broken will cause openings making bacteria enter and infect the center of the tooth.

 Abscess Tooth Diagnosis

-An abscessed tooth is examined by your dentist.
+An abscessed tooth is examined by your emergency dentist.
 If you notice any of the above symptoms mentioned above, your dentist may perform some medical procedures;

 Tap on your teeth, a tooth that has an abscess is sensitive to touch and also pressure.